supervisely-ecosystem/template-serve-nn-detection/README.md

 Template Serve NN Detection app is designed for **developers** and can be used as a starting point for creating an application for serving your own detection NN models on Supervisely.

-By default template app generates random predictions with random scores to demonstrate the functionality, in order to implement your custom model, you will need to edit **`main.py`**.
-Inference results will be automatically converted to [supervisely annotation format](https://docs.supervise.ly/data-organization/00_ann_format_navi).

 # Preparation

 **Step 1.** Make a fork from this repository

-**Step 2.** Download it to your computer
+**Step 2.** Clone repository to your computer

-# How To Use

-**Note:** recommended Python version for supervisely is 3.8.x

-**Step 1.** Create python virtual environment by running the following command from the application root directory in terminal:
+**Step 3.** Open repo directory and create python virtual environment by running the following command from the application root directory in terminal:

 ```bash
 python -m venv venv
 ```

-**Step 2.** Activate virtual environment:
+**Step 4.** Activate virtual environment:

 ```bash
 source venv/bin/activate
 ```

-**Step 4.** Install requirements.txt:
+**Step 5.** Install requirements.txt:

 ```bash
 pip install -r requirements.txt
 ```

+**Note:** we provide a docker image with `cuda` runtime and it's dependencies, but if you need to use something specific, add it to the `requirements.txt`, or use your own docker image, please contact supervisely technical support for details

+# How To Use

+**Note:** recommended Python version for Supervisely >= 3.8

+**Details:**
+By default template app generates demo predictions to demonstrate the functionality, in order to implement your custom model, you will need to edit `main.py`.
+Inference results will be automatically converted to [supervisely annotation format](https://docs.supervise.ly/data-organization/00_ann_format_navi).

+`main.py` - contains 4 functions with commentaries to help you implement your custom nn model.

-**Step 5.** Make sure you've edited `main.py`, without edits it will generate random predictions
+**Step 1.** Make sure you've edited `main.py`, without edits it will generate demo predictions

-**Step 6.** Run `main.py` from terminal or by using your IDE interface:
+**Step 2.** Run `main.py` from terminal or by using your IDE interface:

 ```bash
 python main.py
 ```

-**Step 7.** When your model is ready, add additional modules that are required to run your served model to requirements.txt
+**Step 3.** When your model is ready, add additional modules and packages that are required to run your served model to `requirements.txt`

-**Step 8.** Add your model as private app to Supervisely Ecosystem
+**Step 4.** Add your model as private app to Supervisely Ecosystem

 # How To Add Model As App [Enterprise Edition only]